Sharing & Archiving Data

 Why share your data?

-- Required by publishers (i.e., the Nature Publishing Group, The American naturalist).
+- Meeting the expectations of publishers (i.e., the Nature Publishing Group, Science Journals, PLOS, PNAS)

 How to share your data

-- Deposit in an appropriate data repository or archive (ie. Subject-based)
+- Deposit it in a discipline-specific repository, general repository, or archive (ie. Subject-based)

 Where to share your data